Ray Thornton: Life and career

 Thornton did not run for a fourth term in the House.
-Instead, he ran for the Senate but narrowly lost a runoff berth in the Democratic primary to his colleague from the Second District, Jim Guy Tucker, and his colleague from the Fourth District who had also served two terms as Arkansas Governor, David Pryor, with Governor Pryor prevailing in the primary and without Republican opposition in November.
+Instead, he ran for the Senate but narrowly lost a runoff berth in the Democratic primary to his colleague from the Second District, Jim Guy Tucker, and his colleague from the Fourth District who had also served two terms as Arkansas Governor, David Pryor, with Governor Pryor prevailing in the primary and with only nominal Republican opposition in November.

 After his defeat in the Senate race, Thornton became involved in education, leading a consortium for cooperative academics at Henderson State University and Ouachita Baptist University, located side-by-side in Arkadelphia, Arkansas.
 Then he served from 1980 to 1984 as the seventh President of Arkansas State University and then President of the University of Arkansas System from 1984 to 1990.
 In 1990, Thornton ran for Congress in the Little Rock-based Second District, which included his birthplace of Conway, and won by a 61.5% margin over the Republican nominee, Jim Keet, then a state representative and the subsequent unsuccessful 2010 GOP gubernatorial nominee against Mike Beebe.
 In January 1997, after another three terms with only nominal opposition, Thornton left Congress, seeking a seat as an associate justice of the Arkansas Supreme Court, for which he was unopposed.

 Thornton was elected as a justice of the Arkansas Supreme Court, serving from January 1997 to January 2005.
 After retiring from the court, he became the first public service fellow for the William H. Bowen School of Law at the University of Arkansas at Little Rock.
 In 2009, he became the first chairman of the Arkansas Lottery Commission after his appointment to a six-year term.
 Ready for retirement, Thornton resigned that post after serving a year, during which the Commission supervised the establishment of the Arkansas Scholarship Lottery.